Certification of unbounded randomness with arbitrary noise

-\end{defn} Using assumption \ref{ass1}, we show in fact \ref{fact1} in the appendix, that the condition \eqref{zenocond} implies that the measurements $A_i$ are projective.
+Let us note that the above condition is operational and one can verify it from the statistics generated in the experiment by successively performing the same measurement.
+Using assumption \ref{ass1}, we show in fact 1 in Appendix A of \cite{SupMat}, that the condition \eqref{zenocond} implies that the measurements $A_i$ are projective.
 This allows us to consider the Leggett-Garg functional \eqref{lg2}.
 Let us show that $\beta_Q(n)$ is the maximal quantum value of $\mathcal{L}$ \eqref{lg2}.
 For this purpose, we consider the LG operator $\hat{\mathcal{L}}$ given by

 Consider now the following operators $P_i$ for $i=1,\ldots,n-2$ given by

 where

 After some simplification, one can observe that